stong/flare-on-2024-writeups/7-fullspeed/README.md

 - curve order is not prime and in fact it's in factordb
 - Pohlig-Hellman, basically we are in a group G, but G is not prime, there's subgroups, we can do chinese remainder theorem if we solve in subgroups, can combine sub solutions into main solution. the attack is if the main group has small subgroups we can solve easly in, and combine all the solutions to the main group.
 (ECDH and factoring are both [hidden subgroup problem](https://en.wikipedia.org/wiki/Hidden_subgroup_problem))
 - BUT THERE IS STILL A LARGE-ISH PRIME SUBGROUP in the factorization :(((
-- oh well, do it modulo all the subgroup made up of other small primes subgroups that ARE small enough for us to factor
+- oh well, do it modulo all the subgroup made up of other small primes subgroups that ARE small enough for us to factor. so lets say we have small primes p,q,r,... and we multiply p*q*r*... = N. Then we can at least know that the dlog = x (mod N) (credit to chatgpt for this idea and all the sage chode)
-- oh wait we know the nonce is only 128 bits but the subgroup of all the other small primes is like 110 bits ish, so we can brute here the other 18 bits
+- oh wait we also know the nonce is only 128 bits but the subgroup of all the other small primes is like 110 bits ish, so we can brute here the other 18 bits! (since we know dlog = x (mod N) and N is like ~110 bits, so we only have to check x + N*k for k from 0 to 18 bits).
+I wrote this part myself
 - ok now we have the ECDH secret
+- theres a sha512 hash, dont forget that. they sha512 the ecdh secret to get the chacha key and nonce
 - ok now we can do the Chacha
-- theres a sha512 hash, dont forget that
 - decrypt the pcap
 - solved